 Fibromyalgia & Mental Health

 Additionally, fibromyalgia is an “invisible” illness, in that those suffering from it may not be taken seriously by others who may minimize or dismiss the intensity and frequency of symptoms.
-Patients may feel they have to validate or explain their symptoms to justify themselves.
+People may feel they have to validate or explain their symptoms to justify themselves.
 This can add to feelings of isolation, depression, and anxiety experienced by fibromyalgia patients.

-Researchers have found that patients diagnosed with fibromyalgia may be up to three times more likely to report depression than those not diagnosed.
+Researchers have found that people diagnosed with fibromyalgia may be up to three times more likely to report depression than those not diagnosed.
 There is a connection between physical fibromyalgia symptoms and the feelings of depression associated with fibromyalgia pain.
 Fear of movement causing increased pain can exacerbate these psychological symptoms.

 Experts still disagree about whether fibromyalgia triggers depression or if depression occurs after a fibromyalgia diagnosis.
-They do concur the incidence of depression escalates in conjunction with fibromyalgia.
+They do concur that the incidence of depression escalates in conjunction with fibromyalgia.

 The physical discomfort, lack of sleep, and the diminished ability to concentrate due to the physical symptoms can result in more isolation and a reduction in the ability to function at work or school.
 Ongoing pain frequently results in reduced exercise and physical activities.
 All of these can be contributing factors in ongoing depression.